alitekes1/POINT-LIO-SLAM/README.md

 # POINT-LIO-SLAM

 This repository provides ready-to-use ROS 2 Humble configuration and launch files for composing [FAST-LIO-SAM-QN](https://github.com/engcang/FAST-LIO-SAM-QN) and [lidar_localization_ros2](https://github.com/rsasaki0109/lidar_localization_ros2) (original repositories) along with ROS 2 wrapper [FAST-LIO-SAM-QN](https://github.com/illusionaryshelter/FAST-LIO-SAM-QN).
 These configurations are tailored for UniLidar L1 indoor mapping and localization.
 No new algorithmic code is introduced; instead, this repository packages configuration files, launch scripts, and RViz presets to enable seamless integration and one-command bring-up of the upstream projects.
+Huge thanks to [Muhammed Veli Ünlü](https://github.com/mvu20002/POINT-LIO-SLAM) for this excellent works.

 ## Dependencies
 - C++ >= 17